CGYCGY/ffmpeg-lightweight-video-compressor/README.md

    - Skip files if exist
    - Delete files if exist
 4. Click `Compress!` to start compress your videos
+5. Ways to force stop:
+   - Navigate to the console window, press `ctrl+c`

 ### Note
 1. All videos will be converted to `.mp4`